patricklafrance/wmfnext-shell/README.md

 ### Develop a module in isolation

-To develop their own module, an independent team shouldn't have to install locally the host application or any other module they do not own.
+To develop their own module, an independent team shouldn't have to install locally the host application or any other modules they do not own.

 Still, an independent team expect to develop it's own module locally with the federated application shell (root layout, root error boundary, etc..).

-👉 To achieve this, we have to move the application shell parts in a shared package.
-For this example we'll use the `wmfnext-shared` package created earlier and all the parts in an `app-shell` folder.
+At the moment, the federated application shell is located in the host application.
+To use the application shell in local development, the first thing to do, is to move it to a shared package.
+For this example we'll use the `wmfnext-shared` package created earlier.

+👉 First, move the application shell parts to the `app-shell` folder of the `wmfnext-shared` package

-> For a real application, we recommend isolating the application shell code in it's own package to prevent the code from being bundled with the module code.
-If it's not possible, at least add the package as a shared singleton dependency.
+> For a real application, we recommend moving the application shell in it's own package to prevent the code from being bundled with the actual module code.
+If it's not possible, at least declare the package as a shared singleton dependency.

 ```
 shared